chipsalliance/Caliptra/CaliptraWGTechnicalCharter.md

 - Setting the technical criteria for use of the Workgroup marks (if applicable);
 - Determining strategy and promoting the adoption of the Workgroup technology through documentation, talks, or other marketing;
+- Administering the [policy for the Caliptra trademarks](CaliptraTrademarkPolicy.md).
 - Determining whether additional public, open source repositories should be created for the Workgroup; and
 - Determining whether any Workgroup open source collaborations should be wound